WHAT YOU NEED TO KNOW ABOUT GETTING THE YELLOW FEVER SHOT IN PERU - INCLUDING HOW TO FIND IT IN LIMA, HOW MUCH IT COSTS AND WHY YOU NEED IT.

-If you have ever Googled how to get a yellow fever shot in Peru, or even Lima specifically, you know how much information (helpful and not-so-helpful) is out there.
+If you have ever Googled how to get a yellow fever vaccine in Peru, or even Lima specifically, you know how much information (helpful and not-so-helpful) is out there.
 While doing the research ourselves, we came across so many TripAdvisor threads and web pages declaring THIS is how you get the shot.
 Well let me tell you, it seems most of those are actually wrong.

-In our personal experience, we found it was NOT actually at the main airport in Lima, and is now no longer at the Hospital Nacional Arzobispo Loayza near downtown Lima either (a thread had said it was, but six years ago...).
+In our personal experience, we found it was NOT actually at the main airport in Lima, and is now no longer at the Hospital Nacional Arzobispo Loayza near downtown Lima either (a thread had said it was, but many years ago...).

 We originally planned on going to the airport in Lima to get the shot since we had to head over there to pick up our friend anyway.
 We had read a lot of information explaining that you could just walk into the airport and go to the small hospital inside the international terminal and grab it.
 Luke, being the smart guy he is, decided to call the airport hospital just to make sure this was still the case.
 And lucky he did, because they told us we could NOT actually get it there anymore.
-We don't know when this changed, but according to a woman working there they no longer administered the vaccine.
+We don't know when this changed, but according to a woman working at the airport they no longer administered the vaccine.

 So we instead headed over to Hospital Nacional Arzobispo Loayza, another spot commonly mentioned as a place to receive the vaccine.
 After walking around the beautiful and historical gray stone buildings, which reminded us both strongly of the movie “Shutter Island”, looking for any sign of people administering vaccines.
 We finally found a nurse who spoke okay English and who pointed us to Building 7.
 Which ended up being… the maternity ward, not exactly what we were looking for.

-At first we thought it was some misunderstanding (it wouldn't be the first time someone asked if we had a child or I was pregnant).
+At first we thought it was some misunderstanding (it wouldn't be the first time someone asked if we had a child or if I (Madalyne) was pregnant).
 But after looking around some more, we found that on the second floor they do administer vaccines, but just for children and newborns.

 But because we were not under a year old (or something to that degree) we couldn't actually get the yellow fever vaccine there.
 Which was a real bummer.
 But, they did give us a list of hospitals that we could go to that would have it as well as their times of operation (score).
 The one the very helpful nurse recommended was Hospital Nacional Cayetano Heredia, about two miles north of Hospital Loayza.